Peter Kharchenko (PI)Gilbert S. Omenn Associate Professor of Biomedical Informatics | DBMI | Broad

 Peter received a PhD in Biophysics at Harvard University, studying gene regulation and metabolic networks under the advisement of George Church.
 He then completed a four-year postdoctoral fellowship in computational biology and genomics in the laboratory of Peter Park.

-Jean Fan is graduate student at the BIG program at the CBMI.
+Jean Fan was graduate student at the BIG program at the CBMI.
 Jean earned her undergraduate degrees in biomedical engreering, applied mathematics and statistics from the Johns Hopkins University.
-Currently she is working on new ways of interpreting heterogeneity in single-cell populations.
+She is working on new ways of interpreting transcriptional and genetic heterogeneity in single-cell populations.
 Jean is now an Assistant Professor in the Department of Biomedical Engineering at Johns Hopkins University.

-Joe has received his PhD in Statistics from University of Oxford studying probabilistic models of sequence evolution.
-As a postdoctoral fellow, Joe has been working on development of novel statistical approaches for analysis of single-cell transcriptome data, includng spatially-resolved transcriptome measurements.
+Joe received his PhD in Statistics from University of Oxford studying probabilistic models of sequence evolution.
+As a postdoctoral fellow, Joe was working on development of novel statistical approaches for analysis of single-cell transcriptome data, includng spatially-resolved transcriptome measurements.

-Following his PhD work on the stem cell biology, Joe has joined the lab to pursue epigenetic analysis of neurophsychiatric disorders as part of the NIH CEGS initiative.
-Joe has been applying modern epigenetic assays, such as ATAC-seq to study patient-derived cells.
+Following his PhD work on the stem cell biology, Joe joined the lab to pursue epigenetic analysis of neurophsychiatric disorders as part of the NIH CEGS initiative.
+Joe was applying modern epigenetic assays, such as ATAC-seq to study patient-derived cells.